SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Timetrace_Data_no_longer_written_during_Cassandra_Cluster_Migration.md

 ## Description

-During a Cassandra Cluster migration, new generated alarms no longer include timetrace data storage, essential for historical alarm queries.
-As a result, attempts to query alarm history during the migration process through Cube or other interfaces connected to SLDataGateway return no results.
-This issue persists until the migration is completed.
+During a Cassandra Cluster migration, timetrace data storage for newly generated alarms is suspended, impacting the ability to query historical alarm data via Cube or other interfaces connected to SLDataGateway.
+Attempts to retrieve alarm history during the migration period yield no results.
+Alarms requested during the migration period are absent from the query results, whereas alarms predating the migration are unaffected because of existing timetrace data.

 If a user tries to halt the migration, the timetrace data that was never written will not be automatically restored, and the historical alarm queries covering the migration period will be incomplete.